AronssonFredrik/property-sort/README.md

 A standardized nomenclature used to classify languages.
 The `LocaleType` accepts a wildcard string or an ENUM using [`LanguageCode`](https://github.com/AronssonFredrik/language-code).
 As a fallback `LocaleType` will be set to "en" (English), this will be done when leaving it as undefined or an invalid `LocaleType`.

 ### `SortType` (type)
 `SortType` is a type which accepts a string or array of strings, which represents the key you would like to sort the array by.
+Example: `'key'` or following, if the key is in an a nested object: `['nested','key']`.